pedoc/qrender/README.md

 - Environment variable substitution using `$VAR` or `${VAR}` syntax
 - Conditional statements with support for various operators
 - Support for both system environment variables and custom environment files
+- Ability to specify which environment variables to substitute
 - Verbose mode for debugging
 - Flexible output options (stdout or file)